I may receive commissions for purchases made through links on my site. Please see my full disclosure for further information.

 For instance, people think it's easy, anyone can do it, and that kind of life is so much easier than for all those people who "work in the real world."
-They see it as a chance to finally relax, get some work/life balance, and see more of their family.
+They see it as a chance to finally relax, have a better work-life balance, and see more of their family.
 Oh, and you can finally ditch your childcare!
 Woo hoo!

 I know, because I used to think those things too pre-2006 when I started my first home business.
 But in all the ensuing years since, I've seen those beliefs turn into myths, one by one.
 Oh, how those dominoes have fallen!

-Since you'll no longer have a commute and won't have to get presentable for work, you figure you'll have like 2-3 extra hours in the day.
-Then add in the 45 minutes you'll save from making your lunch "hour" into a 15-minute prep and eat and you're golden.
+Since you'll no longer have a commute and won't have to get presentable for work (other than occasionally from the chest up for those virtual meetings, ha), you figure you'll have like 2-3 extra hours in the day.
+Then add in the 45 minutes you'll save from downsizing your lunch "hour" into a 15-minute prep and eat and you're golden.
 You'll finally make serious headway on your "to read" list, get your house organized, and make a nice dinner every night.

 REALITY: